bjlkeng/bjlkeng.github.io/source/posts/a-first-post.rst

 of bounded rationality to economics/social science analysis, it also really speaks to his strong inclination to look at reality in the most rational way.
-This is as opposed to how many academics behave by trying to fit reality into their elegant mathematical models (A pithy quote from Galbraith ``"economists are most economical about ideas.
-They make the ones they learned in graduate school last a lifetime"``).
+This is as opposed to how many academics behave by trying to fit reality into their elegant mathematical models (A pithy quote from Galbraith:
+``economists are most economical about ideas.
+They make the ones they learned in graduate school last a lifetime``).

 Simon is definitely a personal hero of mine, a true polymath.
 This is quite apparent from Simon winning both a Nobel Prize *and* a Turing award (the Turing